 “Sorry.
 I jist git/just get so excited I slip up.”

 “That’s what moms do, catch you when you fall.”

-“Well, I’m hoping my friend from the Everglades can come to visit for Christmas.”
+“Well, I’m hoping my friend from the Everglades can come visit for Christmas.”

 “We already plan to welcome your friend from the band and his teen bride.”

-“Tommy got permission to ride with them here.
+“Tommy got permission to ride here with them.
 Hippie and Anna will stay with his Mima and Pipa in Harlan County.
 Can Tommy stay here, please?”

 “He’s not from the band?”

 “No, we called ourselves Tom and Huck, livin’ it up in the Everglades.”